 Typically, 3D graphics rendering requires a tremendous amount of memory, and demands ever increasing throughput speed as well.
 As 3D products for the personal computer become more and more popular, these demands will only increase.
 This will cause a rise in costs for both end users and manufacturers.
 Lowering these costs as well as improving performance is the primary motivation behind AGP.
+By providing a massive increase in the bandwidth available between the video card and the processor, it will assist in relieving some of these pressures for quite sometime.

+Hardware Monitoring

+Hardware monitoring allows you to monitor various aspects of your systems operations and status.
+These include features such as CPU temperature, voltage and fan RPM's.

+Adaptec SCSI (Legacy/SE & Ultra-2 LVD)

-By providing a massive increase in the bandwidth apailable between the wide of card arcistna progression, it will assist in relieving some of these pressures for quite sometime Connector SCJ3 (LVD) Connector SCJ2 Connector SCJ1 SCSI device (Mode) 50-pin Narrow 68-pin Wide 68-pin Wide Hardware Monitd SCSI-1 (SE) Hardware monitoring allows you to monitor y N/A arious aspects of your systems operations and statust - The asting dude features such as CPU temperature, voltage and fan RPM's.
-10 Mbytes/sec 20 Mbytes/sec 20 Mbytes/sec 20 Mbytes/sec (SE) 40 Mbytes/sec The EP-BXBS mainboard features the advanced Adaptec AIC-7890 Ultra-2 Wide SCSI controller.
-This controller provides support for Low Voltage Differential (LVB) SESI devices as defined under the Ultra-2 section of the SCSI-3 standard.
-LVD SCSI devices allow for data transfer vides of the theory of the series o ally the AIC-3860 Adaptec controller is also provided for backwards compatibility with singleis a chart summarizing the possible data-transfer rates available with SCSI.
-Page 1-5 ended (SE) legacy SCSI devices such as SCSI-1, Fast, Fast Wide, Ultra and Ultra Wide.
-Below
+The EP-BXBS mainboard features the advanced Adaptec AIC-7890 Ultra-2 Wide SCSI controller.
+This controller provides support for Low Voltage Differential (LVD) SCSI devices as defined under the Ultra-2 section of the SCSI-3 standard.
+LVD SCSI devices allow for data transfer rates of up to 80 Mbytes/sec and can use cable lengths of up to 12 meters!
+Additionally the AIC-3860 Adaptec controller is also provided for backwards compatibility with single-ended (SE) legacy SCSI devices such as SCSI-1, Fast, Fast Wide, Ultra and Ultra Wide.
+Below is a chart summarizing the possible data-transfer rates available with SCSI.

+Possible transfer rates of the SCSI bus (max.)
+SCSI device (Mode) Connector SC 50-pin Narrow Connector SCJ1 68-pin Wide Connector SCJ3 (LVD) 68-pin Wide SCSI-1 (SE) 5 Mbytes/sec N/A N/A SCSI-2, Fast SCSI (SE) 10 Mbytes/sec 20 Mbytes/sec 20 Mbytes/sec Ultra SCSI (SE) 20 Mbytes/sec 40 Mbytes/sec 40 Mbytes/sec Ultra-2 SCSI (LVD) N/A N/A 80 Mbytes/sec

+^{ -} To avoid performance loss single-ended (SE) legacy devices should not be used on SCJ3.

+Introduction EP-BXBS